-Once we had out 6 piles it was time to test.
+Once we had our six piles, it was time to test.

-The coffee, orange and toffee, were not very well sorted, but we’d had a really good go, and thought of some great sorting ideas along the way.
+The coffee, orange and toffee were not very well sorted, but we’d had a really good attempt and thought of some great sorting ideas along the way.

 Would you have done anything different?